-If any section, subsection, sentence, clause or phrase of this Handbook is found to be illegal, such findings shall not affect the validity of the remaining portion of the Handbooks.
+If any section, subsection, sentence, clause or phrase of these Rules is found to be illegal, such findings shall not affect the validity of the remaining portion of these Rules.

-In the event that any provision of this Handbook conflicts with an otherwise applicable federal or state legal requirement, the federal and/or state requirement shall govern and control.
+In the event that any provision of this Manual conflicts with an otherwise applicable federal or state legal requirement, the federal and/or state requirement shall govern and control.